EdwardBerman/shopt/README.md

 - The degree of the polynomial used to interpolate each pixel in the stamp across the field of view.
 Set to `3` by default

 stampSize
-- The subset of the vignet for which use wish to fit.
-Be sure to make this number be less than the size of the input vignets.
-Set to `131` by default to fit and interpolate the middle `131 x 131` pixels
+- The size of the vignet for which use wish to fit.
+Used interpolation for oversampling and a simple crop for undersampling.
+Set to `131` by default to fit and interpolate `131 x 131` pixels

 training_ratio
 - Before doing a polynomial interpolation, the remaining stars will be divided into training and validation stars based off of this float.
 Set to `0.8` by default, indicating 80% training stars 20% validation stars